 Many of our patients visit our Dallas dental office to see what can be done about their missing teeth.
-Tooth loss occurs for a variety of reasons, including facial injury, gum disease, tooth decay, or genetics.
+Tooth loss happens for many reasons, including facial injury, gum disease, tooth decay, or genetics.
 With today’s advances in dental healthcare, you don’t have to deal with missing teeth for long.
-Regardless of why you are missing one or more teeth, Dr. Huckin can assist you in providing both functional and attractive treatment options to restore your smile.
+Regardless of why you’re missing one or more teeth, Dr. Huckin can assist you in providing both functional and attractive treatment options to restore your smile.

 Replacing Missing Teeth in Dallas